isamu-isozaki/teamai_test/security/index.html.md

    join that.
 Managing a dozen groups is simpler than managing hundreds of individual access settings.
-1. Note for the 1Password admins that handle requests: when adding an _individual_ to a vault (instead of to a group that has access to that vault), make sure that the permissions are restricted to not allow "Export Item".
+1. Note for the 1Password admins that handle requests: when adding an _individual_ to a vault (instead of to a group that has access to that vault/index.html.md), make sure that the permissions are restricted to not allow "Export Item".
 There is not a way of setting that as the default.
 It is also better to add people to a _group_  that has the access they need, instead of individual vaults.
-1. If you're missing an appropriate vault [make a comment in the relevant cell](https://support.google.com/docs/answer/6033474?hl=en) in the
+1. If you're missing an appropriate vault [make a comment in the relevant cell](https://support.google.com/docs/answer/6033474?hl=en/index.html.md) in the
    "1Password Shared Folders" Google Sheet.
 1. Refer to the items with NAME_OF_SITE credentials in VAULT_NAME.
 For example:
    "for access please see the AOL credentials in the Luddite vault".
-1. Do not allow your web browser (e.g. Chrome, Safari) to store passwords when prompted.
+1. Do not allow your web browser (e.g. Chrome, Safari/index.html.md) to store passwords when prompted.
 This presents an unnecessary risk and is redundant as 1Password should serve as the sole password management application.
 1. Use Watchtower to find passwords that need to be changed.
 Watchtower tells